jasoncui/jasoncui.github.io/_posts/2015-12-23-how-i-made-this-blog-for-free.md

 ---
 layout: post
-title: How I Made This Blog (For Free!)
+title: How I Made This Blog (For Free)
 comments: True
 ---

-*I've had a lot of people ask me how I made this blog - completely for free.
+*I've had a lot of people ask me how I made this blog for free.
 Below I outline some of the steps I took.
-Hopefully this will serve as a helpful resource to those looking to start a personal site or blog of their own.*
+Hopefully this serves as a helpful resource to those looking to start a personal blog of their own.*

 As I mention in the [about section]({{ site.url }}/about), this site was built with [Jekyll](http://jekyllrb.com) and [Poole](http://getpoole.com/) and is hosted (for free) with [GitHub Pages](https://pages.github.com).
 I'll do my best to gather all the resources I used to build this site.
 Feel free to leave any questions or comments in the comment section below (which should be working with Disqus integration).